Kautokeino rebellion: Aftermath

 After they were stopped and detained to Alta for their trial they were asked during an interrogation session why they did it.
 Multiple people said they followed Aslak Hætta, a man who believed himself to be the Lord’s apostle and that he was one with the trinity.
 Furthermore, they saw his actions as an expression of God’s will.
 They claimed to be influenced by the Bible.
 They believed they were in a fight against evil, one between God and the Devil.
 Some women among them explained they believed the end of the world was near and believed these actions were their way achieve salvation for their soul and to help others convert and get saved too.
-The group confessed to the murders of Bucht and Ruth under the belief that they were representatives of evil.
-Ruth by his unclean soul and Bucht from lack of faith.
+The group confessed to the murders of Bucht and Ruth under the belief that they were representatives of evil, Ruth because of his unclean soul and Bucht due to lack of faith.

 In the aftermath there was debate about Laestadius role in the rebellion, whether he was responsible for it or not.

 All the men arrested for participating in the revolt - except the two leaders Aslak Hætta and Mons Somby (who were beheaded in Alta) - ended up in Akershus Fortress at Oslo.
 The women, including Ellen Aslaksdatter Skum, were imprisoned in Trondheim.
 Many of the rebels died after a few years in captivity.
 Among the survivors was Lars Hætta, who had been 18 years old at the time of imprisonment.
 He was given the time and means in jail to make the first complete translation of the Bible into Northern Sámi.

 The Kautokeino rebellion was one of the few violent reactions by the Sámi against the exploitation policies of the Norwegian government and was the only known confrontation between Sámis and Norwegians with loss of human lives.
 The rebellion was not a direct response to the forced assimilation policy of Norwegianization that later became an official government policy, but the 1852 rebellion affected the choices made by the new Norwegian state as this policy was implemented.

 In contemporary culture

 The opera Aslak Hetta (1922) by Finnish composer, Armas Launis tells the story of the rebellion in somewhat romanticized form.

 In Hanne Ørstavik's 2004 novel Presten (2004, translated into English as The Pastor, 2021), the protagonist, a priest in northern Norway, is writing a PhD on the Kautokeino rebellion.
 Documents about the rebellion, including an account written by a fictional predecessor of the priest, are integrated within the text.

 The Kautokeino Rebellion is a 2008 film directed by Nils Gaup based on the 1852 riots.

+The novel "To cook a bear" (originally published 2017) written by Swedish author Mikael Niemi, and its TV-series adaptation (2025), partially circle around the story of Laestadius and his thoughts of the events leading up to the rebellion.

 The 2023 novel The End of Drum-Time by American author Hanna Pylväinen is "organized around the Kautokeino Rebellion of 1852."